Vauxoo/odoo-selenium/README.md

 **Note: If your tests fail, and you see old code being referenced, you are using an old image!
 That's why `--force-recreate` is used.**

+## Maintainer
+This project is maintained by [Vauxoo](https://www.vauxoo.com).

+A Latin American company that provides training, coaching, development and implementation of enterprise management systems and bases its entire operation strategy in the use of Open Source Software and its main product Odoo.